Black Box Corp is Among the Companies in the Communications Equipment Industry With the Highest Debt to Equity Ratio (BBOX, COMM, PLT, VIAV, HIVE) | Comtex SmarTrend

 Below are the three companies in the Communications Equipment industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Black Box Corp ranks highest with a a debt to equity ratio of 314.5.
-Commscope Holdin is next with a a debt to equity ratio of 265.2.
+Following is Commscope Holdin with a a debt to equity ratio of 265.2.
 Plantronics Inc ranks third highest with a a debt to equity ratio of 139.5.

 Viavi Solutions follows with a a debt to equity ratio of 118.4, and Aerohive Network rounds out the top five with a a debt to equity ratio of 91.2.